igloo-project/igloo-doc/source/usage/features/autoprefixer.rst

 to automatically add vendor prefixes to some CSS properties at build time.
 Doing so saves us time and code by allowing us to write key parts of our CSS.

-Autoprefixer is enabled by default in our scss build process.
+Autoprefixer is enabled by default in our scss build process in deployment mode, but it's disabled in development mode.
 This behavior is defined by the property ``autoprefixer.enabled``.

-Use ``autoprefixer.enabled=false`` to disable Autoprefixer in a local environment.
+Use ``autoprefixer.enabled=true`` to enable Autoprefixer in a local environment.